MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 This four-week course provides an introduction to the cardiovascular system.
 Topics covered include normal cardiovascular physiology, heart failure, hypertension, myocardial infarction, cardiac arrest, bacterial endocarditis, heart murmurs, heart valve disease, hyperlipidemia, preventive cardiology, and electrocardiogram.

 Each morning, students take part in seminars that further integrate concepts from disciplines including infectious disease, pharmacology, genetics, and embryology.
-Morphology of Medicine laboratory sessions that focus on anatomy, histology, pathology, and radiology take place on Monday and Thursday mornings.
+Morphology of Medicine (M4) laboratory sessions focus on anatomy, histology, pathology, and radiology.

 Pulmonary System